-How did the music industry react to this fear?
-Poorly.
-Believing lawsuits would curb the use of downloading, without a feasible sign of direct payment to the record label, it only made matters worse.
-Downloading continued to rise and CD sales greatly dwindled, but even to this day, people still buy CDs and – the format the CD almost torpedoed – vinyl.
+How did the music industry respond to this concern?
+Not well.
+Thinking that lawsuits would reduce downloading, without a clear way to get paid directly by users, it only made things worse.
+Downloading kept increasing while CD sales dropped significantly, yet even now, people still purchase CDs and – the format that CDs nearly destroyed – vinyl.

 If there was anything to be learned about the future of how people consume music, it’s that people want options, not just one option.
 Whether it’s through streaming services like Spotify or Rdio, purchase sites like iTunes or eMusic, or buying a limited edition vinyl with a free MP3 download, there are many options out there.